jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 525.0
+>The average increase in cases for the last seven days is: 579.0
 >
->The last time cases per day were this high was Jun 01 2021: 50 days ago.
+>The last time cases per day were this high was May 31 2021: 51 days ago.
 >
->The seven day average then was: 566 cases.
+>The seven day average then was: 581 cases.

 >
->The last time cases per day was lower than this was Jul 19 2021: 2 days ago.
+>The last time cases per day was lower than this was Jul 20 2021: 1 day ago.
 >
->The seven day average then was: 468 cases.
+>The seven day average then was: 525 cases.
 >
 >The lowest 7 day average reported cases per day in the last three weeks was on Jul 08 2021.
 >
 >This was 13 days ago.
 The average was 211 cases per day.
 >
->The current 7 day average case rate is an increase of 148.8 percent with respect to that minimum.
+>The current 7 day average case rate is an increase of 174.4 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 36
+>The average increase in hospitalizations per day for the last seven days is: 39
 >
 >The lowest 7 day average reported hospitalizations per day in the last three weeks was on Jul 10 2021.
 >
 >This was 11 days ago.
 The average was 27 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 33.3 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 44.4 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)